nealpoppe/hi-fi/README.md

    res.render('users/index.ejs');
 })
 ```
 We did not have a .env file and had to modify the app.listen that was hardcoded to port 3000.
-We also used the following code to get to our front page
+We also used the following code to get to our front page.
 ```
 heroku config:unset --hi-fi-crew
 heroku config:set production =use_env_variable
 ```
-We also needed to add the following code in order to set up our database
+We also needed to add the following code the config file in order to set up our database
 ```
 "dialectOptions": {
         "ssl": {